sweirich/pi-forall/notes.md

 system won't admit but would have been acceptable by our first system.
 What do they look like?

-Well, they involve applications of explict lambda terms:
+Well, they involve applications of explicit lambda terms:

        |- \x.x : bool -> bool     |- true : bool
       ------------------------------------------  app
        |- (\x.x) true : bool

-This term doesn't type check in the bidirectional system because application requires the function to have an inferrable type, but lambdas don't.
+This term doesn't type check in the bidirectional system because application requires the function to have an inferable type, but lambdas don't.

 However, there is not that much need to write such terms in programs.
 We can always replace them with something equivalent by doing the beta-reduction (in